need4swede/wiki-go/data/documents/browsing/home-screen/pins/document.md

 Pins are read-only on the content tabs.
 To reorder Pins or move their category rows, use the **Pins** section on the [Library](/library) tab and follow the [Library Pins edit guide](/library/shortcuts#edit-mode).

-The shared order is preserved on iPhone and iPad, but those platforms do not provide a separate Pins editor.
+The shared order is preserved across devices.

-For touch-specific pin actions, see [Pins on iPhone & iPad](/ios/pins).